oracle-livelabs/database/oci-adb-iam/lab4_cleanup/lab4_cleanup.md

 - Delete the adb_wallet directory
 - Delete the lltest ADB
 - Delete all policies and Groups

+### Prerequisites
+This lab assumes that you have completed the previous labs and created all resources associated with them.

 ## Task 1: Delete all resources